 Note-taking is an important skill for students to develop and hone.
 The Cornell method is one way for students to collect and synthesize information.
 Model note-taking during lectures/lessons and prompt students to summarize or pull out key information.
 Gradually have students take their own notes using the same format to develop good habits.

-To make a Cornell Notes Worksheet, click the "Use this Template" button below.
+To make a Cornell Notes worksheet, click the "Customize this Example" button below.
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit save and follow the instructions.
 You can print off your worksheet from the next screen, or it will be saved to your account.